-Devices with a built-in IR interface can record and play infrared signals e.g. from a remote control.
+IR remote control (units 1+2) can record and play infrared signals e.g. from a remote control.
 The infrared code shall be recorded as macro and can be played by phoning the device, sending a text message, activation by login at www.profort.com, or as command through the PC Program.

 Other models with IR sender need to have IR codes transferred via PC Basic from a '.csv-file' which can be downloaded from the Profort webpage.
+In unit 7 macro 0-4 can be used for IR codes.